kubeshop/kusk-gateway/docs/cli/generate-cmd.md

 # Generating API CRDs

-Generate accepts your OpenAPI spec file as input either as a local file or a URL pointing to your file and generates a Kusk Gateway compatible API resource that you can apply directly into your cluster.
+The `generate` command accepts your OpenAPI spec file as input either as a local file or a URL pointing to your file and generates a Kusk Gateway compatible API resource that you can apply directly into your cluster.
 Use this command to automate
-API deployment workflows from an existing OpenAPI defintion.
+API deployment workflows from an existing OpenAPI definition.

 Configuration of the API resource is done via the `x-kusk` extension.